VivoBarefoot Shoes Review

 VivoBarefoot Primus Trail

-While the Primus Lite could be more versatile, the Primus Trail model is best suited for those rugged trails.
-As the designs of the FG and SG are remarkably similar, the outsole is the major difference here, with low-profile lugs incorporated into the FG style to help with traction on trails and rocky terrains, while SG style is perfect for muddy or wet terrain, both at around $170.
+As the designs of the FG and SG are remarkably similar, the outsole is the major difference here, with low-profile lugs incorporated into the FG style to help with traction on trails and rocky terrains, while SG style is perfect for muddy or wet terrain.
+Both clock in at around $170.

 VivoBarefoot Ultra III